 “All over the world, researchers found that support is one of the reasons why family is important for happiness.”

 In India, also known for its collectivist culture, many important life decisions are taken in consultation with family members.
 The boundaries between self and relatives are somehow blurred, so the common view is that a happy and complete individual can only exist within the family unit.

-When exploring why family is important for happiness, we can also look at Western societies.
+When answering the question 'why is family important for happiness?', we can also look at Western societies.
 In the US, a survey showed that more than 70 per cent of participants said family was crucial to their identity.
 The link between healthy family ties and identity is also strong in Scandinavian countries like Sweden, Denmark, and Norway, where parent-child relationships are meant to facilitate independence, individual responsibility, and promote the development of healthy identities.

 The people we consider family foster a sense of reciprocity, dependability and mutual reliance.
 Caring for our loved ones and being looked after by them brings a rewarding sense of achievement.

 Healthy families are a place of refuge from problems and offer a safety network when things go wrong.
 Think about the boost you get when it’s hard to cope with life’s hurdles and you spend time doing something fun with your loved ones.
 And it’s more than a feeling: studies found that quality leisure time with our family can fight off and manage stress.

 Support and shelter: two reasons why family is important shutterstock/Monkey Business Images